 Man in wheelchair killed while crossing highway in Slidell

-SLIDELL - A pedestrian in a wheelchair was killed by an oncoming car Friday while trying to cross US 11 in St. Tammany Parish.
+SLIDELL - A man in a wheelchair was struck and killed by an oncoming car Friday while trying to cross a highway in St. Tammany Parish.

 State Police said the crash happened shortly after midnight Friday on US 11 near Oak Harbor Boulevard in Slidell.
 The identity of the victim has not been released.